top of page

 PROGRAM

-There are several possible starting points for the Alpine Infantry Tour.
-We will be happy to arrange the most suitable starting point upon request – depending on the area you are staying in.
+There are several possible starting points for the Mountain Infantry Circuit.
+We will gladly agree on the most suitable starting point when you inquire, depending on your accommodation location.
 Whether it's Val Gardena, Val Badia, Cortina...

-Along the way, we'll enjoy the unique panorama of the Dolomites, with the peaks of Sella, Marmolada, Civetta, Pelmo, Cinque Torri, Tofana, Lagazuoi, Conturines, and Sassongher.
-All of them are silent companions on this wonderful tour.
-Traces of World War I can be discovered everywhere: wartime relics, communication trenches carved into the rocks, battlements, and forts.
+Along the way, we'll enjoy the unique Dolomite panorama with its peaks: Sella, Marmolada, Civetta, Pelmo, Cinque Torri, Tofana, Lagazuoi, Conturines, and Sassongher.
+All these silent companions accompany us on this wonderful tour.
+Traces of the First World War can be discovered everywhere: artifacts from the war, trenches cut through the rocks, fortifications, and defensive walkways.
+The rather unassuming peak that is actually the focus of our tour is the Col di Lana.
+We'll gladly share the special story behind this mountain, which we'll circumnavigate on the Mountain Infantry Circuit, while we leisurely glide along the Dolomite rock faces.

-We'll stop for lunch at one of the numerous restaurants and indulge in a delicious meal.
-Here, too, you'll find some culinary highlights you'd hardly expect to find in these rustic huts.
+At lunchtime, we'll stop at one of the numerous mountain huts and treat ourselves to a delicious meal.
+Here, too, you'll find some culinary highlights that you wouldn't expect to find in these rustic huts.

-We'll be skiing on the most famous and longest ski slopes in the Dolomites.
-This ski circuit is unique in the world and an absolute highlight in every skier's life.
-For those who already know the Sellaronda and want to take it up a notch, there's no way around the Alpine Infantry Circuit.
+We'll be skiing on the most famous and longest slopes in the Dolomites.
+This ski circuit is unique worldwide and an absolute highlight in every skier's life.
+For those already familiar with the Sellaronda and looking for an even greater challenge, the Gebirgsjägerrunde (Mountain Infantry Circuit) is a must-do.

 Any changes to the program that may be necessary for various reasons (weather, conditions, accommodation booking situation, etc.) will always be made in consultation with the participants.